VALENCE-software/VALENCE/README.md

 Currently, VALENCE can optimize two types of linear parameter - orbital weights, and spin-coupling weights - using a first-order method.
 The term, 'first-order', refers to taking the first derivative of the VSVB energy with respect to the linear weights.
 The method solves a generalized eigenproblem of the form  HC=SCE  beginning by forming the hamiltonian (H) and overlap matrices (S), where E are the eigenvalues (energies).
 The eigenvectors (C) contain the updated orbital or spin-coupling weights.
 The cost of this method is quadratic with the size of the orbital expansion or spin-coupling space.
 There is currently an option to use a 'direct energy minimization' (DEM) method, though this is still under development.

 VALENCE is written in Fortran-90 and runs in parallel using MPI.
 To compute integrals, VALENCE currently uses the vectorized integral package, SIMINT (https://github.com/simint-chem).
 This release includes instructions on how to build SIMINT.
 Once the SIMINT library is built, building VALENCE itself begins with setting options in a simple Makefile.
 The Makefile also contains some optimizations for various platforms, and an option to build the sequential form.
 A binary called 'valence' should result.
-VALENCE takes an input file on standard input.
+VALENCE takes an input file on the command line.
 To run VALENCE sequentially just type,

-`./valence < [name of input file]`
+`./valence [name of input file]`

 See section 5 for example input files.
 To run VALENCE in parallel, please consult the documentation for your target platform as to how MPI runs are specified.